dustinpfister/blog_posts/_posts/linux-xxd.md

 ## 1 - Basics of the Linux xxd command

 In this section I will be going over a few quick examples of the Linux xxd command that can be done in the console real quick just for the sake of getting a feel for how this command works.
 There is always looking into the man page when it comes to learning about all the various options that there are to work with, but for now many of these basic examples just use the -p option.
+The -p option is a shorthand for --postscript, which is a kind of continuous hex dump style which in order words can be called just plain hex style or format.
+The default output style is not like this, and in most use case examples of this command I would want this post script style for the output rather than the more descriptive default style.

 ### 1.1 - Linux xxd and echo commands with piping